ibm-cloud-docs/watsonxdata/prov_wxd.md

 ## Review resource unit consumption
 {: #hp_view_lit}

-To understand about the resource unit consumption for the components in the {{site.data.keyword.lakehouse_short}}instance, follow the steps:
+To understand about the resource unit consumption for the components in the {{site.data.keyword.lakehouse_short}} instance, follow the steps:

 1. Go to the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog) page, find the **{{site.data.keyword.lakehouse_short}}** tile and click it.
 The [{{site.data.keyword.lakehouse_short}} provisioning](https://cloud.ibm.com/watsonxdata) page opens.